Using coding to make decisions in sports

 The grade 8 Ontario Mathematics Curriculum now includes two coding expectations related to the use of data to make decisions, and the area of sports analytics can serve as a powerful context in which to investigate these expectations:

-C3.2 – read and alter existing code involving the analysis of data in order to inform and communicate decisions, and describe how changes to the code affect the outcomes and the efficiency of the code
+C3.1 – solve problems and create computational representations of mathematical situations by writing and executing code, including code that involves the analysis of data in order to inform and communicate decisions C3.2 – read and alter existing code involving the analysis of data in order to inform and communicate decisions, and describe how changes to the code affect the outcomes and the efficiency of the code |

 Over the last few years, two educators from London have been working with intermediate students in this area.
 In the fall of 2017, Richard Annesley, a colleague and friend, asked if I would be interested in learning more about a project he was starting at his elementary school.
 Richard had been speaking to Luigi Sorbara, whose children attend Rich’s school.
 As a computer scientist, Luigi believes it is crucial to increase young people’s exposure to coding and computer science.